ChrislyBear-GH/Factorio-BotPrioritizer/README.md

 &nbsp;

 You can choose between these options in the mod settings on the "Per player" tab:
-![Mod settings][settings]
+![Mod settings - version 0.2.0][settings]
-(If you hover over the option name on the left, there are little descriptions of the options.)
+(Settings of version 0.2.0.
+If you hover over the option name on the left, there are little descriptions of the options.)

 ------------------------